Category: party politics

 Government hires protestors to demand more government

 Powerline found an interesting job advertisement in Craigslist: Under the job category “new york craigslist > brooklyn > jobs > government jobs”, people looking for a government job are invited to: “ FIGHT TO HOLD WALL STREET ACCOUNTABLE NOW!
 MAKE A DIFFERENCE!
 GET PAID!”
-I knew they were getting paid to protest, but until now there was some deniability – students were being turned out to protest by their professors, employees …
+I knew they were getting paid to protest, but until now there was some deniability – students were being turned out to protest by their professors, employees of government unions were being turned out to protest by …

 economics